JanusL/nlp-project/README.md

 ### To test one of the models:

 * Download the models from https://drive.google.com/drive/folders/1RgJY3nI-Vlvbt8deW3tPuvn5rWa69WHp?usp=sharing
+* Texts that we used for evaluation are availible at https://drive.google.com/drive/folders/1KPQ9ibHhjjQiolHu2JlSCrVFY6GGo9JJ?usp=sharing, but you can test on your own texts as well
 * Run translate.sh <model> <input file> <output file>:

 For testing general model on general testset: